Hostile Takeover

 The drone looked up.
 As J’s systems compensated for the damage, J was starting to resolve hints of an expression (apprehension?).
 At length, the drone complied.

-The two drones looked at each other, flushed lines on both visors.
+The two drones looked at each other, flush-lines on both visors.
 For a moment, neither said anything.

 “Let’s never speak of this again.”

-“An off the books dealing.
+“An off the books deal.
 Consider it… redacted.”
-Then an idea occurred to J — she had a perfect opportunity.
-“In fact,”
+Then an idea occurred to J — she had a convenient opportunity.
+“In fact…”

-J reached up and yanked out her red optics sensors, crushing it between her hands, fluid spilling out.
-Atop her head, she executed the special disassembly function to regenerate that optic.
-Her thermal sensors were back online.
+Bracing herself, J reached up and yanked out a red optics sensor, crushing it between her hands, fluid spilling out.
+Targeting her head, she executed the special disassembly function and regenerated that optic.
+Now her thermal sensors were back online.

-“Okay,” the small drone said, a hitch in their voice.
+“Okay,” the smaller drone said, a hitch in their voice.
 “Okay, that’s pretty metal, I admit.
-Don’t ripping anything out of me, though.”
+Don’t go ripping anything out of me, though.”

-Hitting the drone with a new scan she discovered… low levels of thermal radiation.
+Hitting the drone with a new scan she discovered… oddly low levels of thermal radiation.
 This drone ran cool — but still within bounds of her models.
 Hm, had they just fed?
-Makes sense; J remembered shutting down first drone right after crash-landing.
+Made sense: J remembered shutting down her first drone right after crash-landing.
 She glanced at the landing pod.
 Ah, nostalgia.

-The drone climbed to their feet — feet, J noted, not a disassembly drone’s pegs — and steadied their grip on a… gun?
-An external tool, not a gauntlet transformation.
+The drone climbed to their feet — feet, J noted, not a feminine disassembly drone’s stiletto-pegs — and steadied their grip on a… was it a gun?
+An external tool, rather than a gauntlet transformation.
 Another oddity.

 “At least let me show you around the spire.
 I insist.
 We got off to a bad start.
 Then… you can make your decision, alright?”